Easy Low Maintenance Garden Ideas

 Succulents are ideal plants for this and very easy to care for.

 Linear lawns are easier and quicker to maintain than curved lawns, so thinks about straightening edges if necessary.
 Adjacent footpaths at the same level as the lawn save time and effort too, less strimming or trimming is required.

 Think about investing in a lawn mower that mulches the clippings and leaves them on the lawn, this also is quicker and will feed your lawn too.

 Better still of course is to turn the lawn into a wildlife haven by planting it as a wildflower meadow.
 This only requires strimming once a year!
 How easy is that!

 Wildflowers are far more beneficial to our wildlife, pollinators, birds, insects etc and looks amazing too.

 What are the Best Plants for Low Maintenance Gardens

 Perennial plants are the easiest solution in my book.
-Choose some that are drought resistant then you don’t need to spend time watering
+Choose some flowering plants for full sun that are drought resistant then you don’t need to spend time watering

 Group plants with similar requirements together, IE moisture, nutrients, soil type, situation.
 They can then be looked after as a whole rather than tending to plants individually